10up/ElasticPress/readme.txt

 == Changelog ==

+= 3.1.2 =
+This is a bug fix release with some filter additions.

 = 3.1.1 =
 - Ensure taxonomies that are shared among multiple post types show up on the weighting screen